India and the Geopolitics of the Indian Ocean

 A lot depends on the United States.
 America is beginning to look like Paul Kennedy’s “overstretched” imperial power.
 The United States continues to run large yearly government deficits.
 Interest payments on America’s national debt is already equal to America’s military budget and is forecasted (Congressional Budget Office) to increase by about the same amount as future income tax revenue.
 America may be reducing its military presence in Europe.
 It also may be forced to reduce its naval and air power in the Persian Gulf and the Indian Ocean as it concentrates on the growing Chinese naval power in the western Pacific.
 A substitute allied military force aimed at China could include India.

-DEMOGRAPHICS AND GEOPOLITICS
+ECONOMIC DEVELOPMENT, DEMOGRAPHICS, AND GEOPOLITICS

 As a result, India has a younger population with 40% under the age of 25.
 It will be facing the problems and costs of a rapidly-increasing older population later than the other four countries.
 On the other hand, India, like China, has high youth unemployment.

+India has a young population without the large percent of older citizens that China has.
 There may be geopolitical consequences as China’s population decreases and ages while India’s population increases and is relatively younger.
 China may have to divert more of its resources to pensions and healthcare for the elderly, although this has not happened yet.
-Like in other countries, these demographic changes seem to have reduced economic growth rates.
-Germany, Japan, and the United States are facing the domestic problem of needing immigrants as the size of their work forces shrink but facing domestic political opposition to increased immigration.

-DOMESTIC PROBLEMS
+DOMESTIC PROBLEMS AND OPPORTUNITIES

-India has a young population without the large percent of older citizens that China has.
-But India needs to exhibit high economic growth rate to absorb its large numbers of unemployed and underemployed young citizens and its increasing future population.
+India needs to achieve high economic growth rates to absorb its large numbers of unemployed and underemployed young citizens and its increasing future population.
 Like in China, there are high rates of unemployment among young workers.
-Also like China, many find employment in the “gig” economy, especially as part-time delivery and ride-hailing drivers.
+Also like China, many find employment in the “gig” economy, especially as part-time delivery workers and ride-hailing drivers.
 It is hard to estimate the economic impact of this since India already has a large “informal” economy.

 India has a serious problem with air pollution.
 The air quality of Delhi is so bad that there are seldom days with blue skies and its airport sometimes must close because of poor visibility.
 Air pollution has worsen in other cities, caused by a big increase in the number of motor vehicles, industrial pollution, farmers burning agricultural waste, and the burning of coal.
+This is also a major health hazard.

 Related, India’s coal producers form a powerful political group.
 But India, it would seem, should have a strong interest in rapidly moving towards electric vehicles and renewable energy.
 This would reduce large imports of oil and natural gas.
 Terrible air pollution scares away tourists, adversely affects the economy, and the health of Indians.
 One study estimates that air pollution contributes to 1.7 million deaths per year.